Codex

 Linking Codex to a List

 Open a List, go to its settings or details, and select a Codex from the dropdown.
-All contacts on that list will use that Codex's context when appearing on the Today page.
+All contacts on that list will use that Codex's context when appearing in the Feed.
 A list can only have one Codex linked.
 See List Segmentation for list setup.

 LinkedIn activity monitoring

-Open a Codex and go to Settings.
-Under LinkedIn, Activity monitoring is a switch: it is the control that turns LinkedIn activity syncing on or off for that Codex.
+Open a Codex and go to Settings → LinkedIn → Activity monitoring.
+That switch turns LinkedIn activity syncing on or off for that Codex.
 When it is on, the Lumenbase browser extension actively polls LinkedIn for new posts, articles, and shares from contacts on lists linked to this Codex: that membership is the monitored set, anchored in how the Codex is wired to lists (not a separate ad-hoc picker).

 The feature is meant for focused cohorts: keep linked lists to a smaller number of contacts when you care about timely signals.
 The workspace shows how many contacts are monitored in aggregate across all Codexes with monitoring enabled (with a 200 contact guideline before polling quality may spread thin); use multiple Codexes or disable monitoring on lower-priority playbooks if you approach that ceiling.